 What is an update request?

-Commonly referred to as a “follow-up”, the update request is a standard practice in modern-day business communication.
+Commonly referred to as a “follow-up message or email”, the update request is a standard practice in modern-day business communication.

 In most cases, professionals are using email for formal update requests.

 However, with the rise in team chat technology, many organizations have switched to business chat apps for both internal and external communication.
-Team messaging apps like Pumble, for example, support fully-managed guest access, which allows organizations to move away from email entirely even for third-party communication.
+For example, team messaging apps like Pumble, support fully-managed guest access.
+This feature allows organizations to move away from email entirely, even for third-party communication.

-Each time you write to a coworker requesting information or action, or to a client reminding them to take action, for example, you’re sending an update request.
+Each time you write to a coworker requesting information or action, or to a client reminding them to take action, you’re sending an update request.

 Types of updates at work